michael2to3/moodle-qformat_excel/README.md

 2. **Install the Plugin on Moodle**:
    - Navigate to your Moodle installation's `admin/tool/installaddon/index.php` page.
    - Upload the downloaded plugin ZIP file.
+   - Follow the on-screen instructions to complete the installation.